misbahmehmood/Fundamental-Project-/README.md

 * __Testing__- Increase testing coverage.
 * __Improve front end design__- To meet the MVP requirements, there was a priortisation in working software over making the application look good so I had not focused too much on front end design.
 * __Feature branch model__ - use feature branch model more effectively.
 In future I would merge changes onto the master branch after each task on trello board is completed to track changes better.
+* __Error management__- As stated in the risk assessment, an operational risk I had identified was encountering errors that would negatively affect the end product.
+Many errors occurred throughout the project such as with the Jenkins server and Pytest, meaning I had to respond to change over following a plan.
+In future, I would manage workload and time better so that I prioritise completing tasks that require using software I do not have a lot of experience with.
+That way, there would be more opportunities to have support from trainers.
+# Authors
+Misbah Mehmood - QA Academy Trainee

+# Acknowledgements
+* QA Trainers
+* My group for helping me with any problems I had during the project